pwnthenope/pwnthenope.github.io/_posts/2022-08-23-hackers_playground_walkthrough.md

 {% endhighlight %}

-This approach, here is the flag:
+This approach worked, here is the flag:

 ```
 SCTF{I_w4nt_t0_l1v3_in_a_wOrld_w1thout_MATH}